We can think of self-discipline as the ability to manage ourselves to reach our goals. But what allows us to do that?

 brain strengthens the neural pathways to soothe and regulate emotions, which will eventually allow her to soothe herself.

-3. The self-control capacity of the brain increases with practice.
+6. The self-regulation capacity of the brain increases with practice.

 Toddlers don't have the ability to resist a treat left available to them, while 30% of four year olds and virtually all adults do.
 What makes the difference?
 The prefrontal cortex, which is barely developed in a two year old and reaches maturity around the age of 25.
 But there's a wide variation in how fast the prefrontal cortex develops and how well it works at every age.
 How do you strengthen the prefrontal cortex?
 Practice!